 A number, generally between 300 and 850, provided in a credit report and used by a lender as a predictive indicator of your likelihood to repay a loan.
-The credit score may be used by the lender to set the terms of a loan, such as the interest rate and fees.
+The credit score may be used by the lender to determine eligibility and set the terms of a loan, such as the interest rate and fees.

 Data Release Number | DRN